TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 2 != 3                  ## is 2 not equal to 3?
 ?"<"                    ## what does the '<' operator do?
 class(2 < 3)            ## what data type is returned by the '<' operator?
+1 : 10
+3 %in% 1:10               ## is 3 in the set of integers spanning from 1 to 10 (inclusive)?
+-3 %in% 1:10              ## is -3 in the set of integers spanning from 1 to 10 (inclusive)?

 ```

 Logical values are represented by the unquoted (case-sensitive) literal values `TRUE`, `T`,